Learn more about this program!

 Learn more and order your copy!

-Between 8-10 winning plays are selected from these submissions by a Distinguished Adjudicator along with Co-Artistic Directors Julia Hansen and Naomi McDougall Jones, and a reading panel made up of industry professionals.
+Between 8-10 winning plays are selected from these submissions by a Distinguished Adjudicator along with Executive Artistic Director Joseph Ward, and a reading panel made up of industry professionals.
 The winning playwrights are then flown, first to Aspen, Colorado in January for a workshop production, as well as a professional critique of their plays by visiting professional Theater Artists, alongside the winners of the Aspiring Playwrights Competition.

 The MFA playwrights are then given three months to re-write their plays, based on the feedback they received in Aspen and what they learned about their play by seeing it in front of an audience.
 They are they flown to New York City in April for a professional Equity Showcase production of their plays.